bitplane/bitplane.net/dev/python/ganban/pydoc/index.md

         event: SectionEditor.HeadingChanged) -> None
 ```

-Update doc when a section heading changes.
+Update sections when a section heading changes.

 <a id="ganban.ui.edit.document.MarkdownDocEditor.on_section_editor_body_changed"></a>